devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

 The topics are to be treated as opaque sequences of characters, A topic containing wildcard characters (such as `#`) should be refused, i.e. the client disconnected.

+#### Remaining length bug in the MQTT spec

+It seems that the MQTT specificaion contains a bug w.r.t. the Remaining length (2.2.3).
+For the SUBSCRIBE and PUBLISH packets the Fixed header example has `byte 2` instead of `byte 2...` in sections 3.3.1 and 3.8.1, respectively.
+This might lead some to think that field should be 1 byte only.
+The elipsis is signifying that the Remaining length can be encoded as multiple bytes like in the CONNECT packet fixed header (section 3.1.1) where it is correctly specified with the elipsis.

 ### Choice of APIs